Deploying VPN Service¶

 docker run -it --rm --privileged --net host -v ~/lamda-openvpn-server:/etc/openvpn rev1si0n/openvpn ovpn-server-new

-# VPN network segment and subnet mask
+# VPN subnet and netmask

 server 172.27.27.0 255.255.255.0